 4.5 The Board may grant Other Equity Awards of Restricted Share Units to Service Providers, in all cases in such amounts and subject to such vesting and other terms and conditions as the Board shall determine in its discretion, subject to this Plan and applicable laws.
 The conditions applicable to RSUs shall relate to the length of time during which a Participant must be employed by, or otherwise provide services to, the Company in order for vesting to occur.
 A RSU will not entitle its holder to voting or other rights appurtenant to Shares.
 Except as may otherwise be set forth in the corresponding Other Equity Award Agreement, if and when dividends are declared and paid upon the Shares at any time prior to vesting of a RSU, no adjustment shall be made to the RSU or its value.
 The Board shall also determine in its sole discretion whether payment under RSUs will be made in Shares, cash, securities or other property, or a combination thereof, and for greater clarity the Board shall be authorized to make such a determination at any time before or after vesting, until payment is actually made.
 When the conditions for vesting and payment, if any, applicable to a RSU have been satisfied, the holder of the RSU shall be entitled to receive the corresponding number of Shares, the cash value of the corresponding number of Shares at that time, other securities of the Company or other property, as the case may be.
 Unless otherwise specified in the applicable Other Equity Award Agreement for a RSU, the cash value of Shares referred to in the preceding sentence shall be the Fair Market Value of Shares on a date determined by the Board in good faith, such date to be no earlier than the date when all pre-conditions to payment of or in respect of a RSU have been satisfied.
-It is a condition of this Plan that a Service Provider who is granted a RSU will have only the rights of a general unsecured creditor of the Company until payment of Shares, cash or other securities or other securities or other securities or other securities or property is made upon the RSU as specified in the applicable Other Equity Award Agreement for a respect of a RSU have been satisfied.
-It is a condition of this Plan that a Service Provider who is granted a RSU will have only the rights of a general unsecured creditor of the Company until payment of Shares, cash or other securities or property
+It is a condition of this Plan that a Service Provider who is granted a RSU will have only the rights of a general unsecured creditor of the Company until payment of Shares, cash or other securities or property is made upon the RSU as specified in the applicable Other Equity Award Agreement.